 For each piece of dough shown in this guide, I scaled it at 900g after bulk fermentation.
 At this weight, I prefer using long 14″ proofing baskets that allow the dough to relax outward toward the top and bottom during the final proof.
 This basket size gives the dough just enough room to fill out the basket and rise into a long batard.
 Currently, I’m sourcing these baskets from the San Francisco Baking Institute.

-Shaping a Bâtard: Textual Description
+Shaping a Bâtard: Step by Step

 There are several key steps to this shaping method: